karuvally/karuvally.github.io/_posts/2018-03-30-setting-up-cv-python.md

     $ pip install opencv-contrib-python # the OpenCV package
     $ pip install imutils               # convinience functions
     $ pip install matplotlib            # easily plot the resultant images
-    $ pip install jupyter               # An easy to use and powerful programming environment
+    $ pip install jupyter               # easy, powerful programming environment
     $ pip install numpy                 # for managing all those image arrays

 # Lets code!
 If you want an easy to use programming environment for learning OpenCV, you just installed it.
 We are ofcourse, talking about Jupyter Notebook.
 To start, do
     (opencv) $ jupyter notebook
-If you want some examples to try out, visit https://github.com/karuvally/cv_workshop
+Some easy examples can be found at https://github.com/karuvally/cv_workshop